29 Sep 2020

 Flight is something that humans take advantage of.
 It's crazy to think that just a little over 100 years ago humans weren't riding on airplanes to cross continents.
-Monday, December 17th will mark the 115th anniversary of the Wright Brothers First Flight.
-To commerate the anniversary, the First Flight Society and the National Park Service are hosting an event at the park where the entrance fees will be waived.
+Thursday, December 17th will mark the 117th Anniversary of the Wright Brothers First Flight.
+To commemorate the anniversary, the First Flight Society and the National Park Service are hosting an event at the park where the entrance fees will be waived.
 To celebrate, we wanted to share some details of the First Flight!

 Who were the Wright Brothers?

 Orville and Wilbur Wright were brothers from Dayton, Ohio in the late 1800s.
 There, they ran a bicycle shop and became infatuated with flying.
-They tried several experiments in Ohio, but with no success they decided to go to the Outer Banks where there there is more wind.
+They tried several experiments in Ohio, but with no success, so they decided to go to the Outer Banks where there there is more wind.

 Details of the First Flight